rkrug/plantuml/README.md

     ## ##########
     ## plantuml.jar file has not been downloaded.
-    ## Trying to download it by running the command 'updatePlantumlJar()' to download the file...
+    ## Trying to download it by running the command 'plantuml_update()' to download the file...
     ## Done!
     ## ##########